eryk0wski/ASR-SNR-Research/README.md

 - UrbanNoises8K
 - Vehicle Interior Sounds Dataset

 Noises and speech audios were normalized to loudness of -20dB.
 Then mixed with different rates of SNR Ratios 100,50,25,10,5,1,-1,-3,-10.
 Each SNR values was tested by each model and WER values were calculated as model quality rating.
+Other metric were also included: word with the most errors etc. Attempts have also been made to made some unique evaluation method using Chat GPT, but until now they were unsuccessful.

+# Demo

+Demo version of the project has been included as demo notebook.
+It is utilizing already prepared and randomly chosen recordings.

 ## Installation